PROCESS

 questions:

-the key drivers of healthcare costs and which costs are most responsible
+2. Identify the key drivers of healthcare costs and which costs are most responsible for

 the high U.S. healthcare expenditures.